djangodeployment/django-deployment-book/02-dns.rst

    2605:2700:0:3::4713:916d".
 The browser will then attempt to connect to that IPv6 address.
-If there is any kind of error, such as the resolver being unable to find an IPv6 address (many web servers aren't yet configured to use one), or that IPv6 address not responding (network errors are still more frequent with IPv6 than IPv4), the browser will fall back to using the IPv4 address, as I explained above.
+If there is any kind of error, such as the resolver being unable to find an IPv6 address (many web servers aren't yet configured to use one), or the IPv6 address not responding (network errors are still more frequent with IPv6 than IPv4), the browser will fall back to using the IPv4 address, as I explained above.